-- i. the Graduate Diploma be awarded; or - ii. the candidate be allowed to re-register for either the degree of M.Litt., M.Sc., M.Phil. or M.Res.; or - iii. the candidate not having achieved the required standard, the Graduate Diploma not be awarded.
+- i. the Postgraduate Diploma be awarded; or - ii. the candidate be allowed to re-register for the degree of either M.Litt., M.Sc., M.Phil. or M.Res; or - iii. the candidate not having achieved the required standard, the Postgraduate Certificate be awarded; or - iv. the candidate not having achieved the required standard, no award should be made.

-C. in the case of a candidate for the degree of M.Litt. or M.Sc. or M.Res. either:-
+E. in the case of a candidate for the degree of M.Litt. or M.Sc. or M.Res. either:-